FormidableLabs/builder/README.md

-Because `builder` archetypes are included in your project as simple npm modules and because only `dependencies` will be installed from dependent npm modules, it's necessary to publish a separate npm module for dev depdencies where all are specified in `dependencies` _instead_ of `devDependencies` as you would expect when specifying them on a non-buidler-archetype project.
+Because `builder` archetypes are included in your project as simple npm modules and because only `dependencies` will be installed from dependent npm modules, it's necessary to publish a separate npm module for dev dependencies where all are specified in `dependencies` _instead_ of `devDependencies` as you would expect when specifying them on a non-builder-archetype project.

 `builder` is designed so that when defining which archetypes to use in a consuming project's `.builderrc`, `builder` will look for two modules, one named